Ananym/welcome-to-nexus/misc/misc-tips.md

 A series of tips that don't fit elsewhere.

+* At levels <15, veteran players are used to using the Thirsty Ogres in the southwest corner of Mythic Nexus to level up, as they have exactly one hitpoint and reward plentiful experience.

 * Once [Registered](basics/registration.md), remember to pick up the Fragile Orb of World Shout from the inns once you have enough mana to cast it (different paths will reach this point at different levels).
 This orb costs nothing and will let you send a gamewide message once an hour.

 * A beautiful tree stands at the North end of Mythic Nexus, as a memorial to HealerOfDoom.
 The tree can heal you and bestow you with long-lived defensive spells via the 'Dianecht's Follain' option.
 These spells will be stripped if you enter Ancient Training Grounds, but are useful if you find yourself fighting elsewhere.
 There is some minimum mana required to use these effects.